 Sometimes the project will dictate how much hard landscaping is needed to meet the client’s needs, but a well put together landscape project will balance out the hard and soft landscaping to complement each other, making sure that areas and features are correctly proportioned to be both functional and to fit in with their surroundings.

 Just like plants, there’s a wealth of choice when it comes to choosing the materials to use, professional landscapers will know the advantages and disadvantages to the different landscape materials available, they will keep up to date with new products and installation methods, as well as recommending materials that will work in the space, serve the desired purpose and complement the overall project and its surroundings.

 The finished hard landscaping as a surface or structure, is only as good as the method by which it has been installed.
 For example, when laying paving, professional landscapers will consider subbases, and bases, ratio of mixes, gradients, and drainage to make sure the area works and stands the test of time.
 This applies to all the different elements of hard landscaping, an understanding and ability to correctly construct these areas is an essential part of what a landscaper does.

 More than a ‘How to’ video

 These skills are developed through experience and training, professional landscapers pride themselves in the work they do and the projects they complete.
-Many of them spending years training and honing their craft, so if you want to join the industry and make a career of it, you might want to consider an apprenticeship to gain training and experience or take a course in this area of the industry and develop your knowledge of hard landscaping.
+Many of them spending years training and honing their craft, so if you want to join the industry and make a career of it, you might want to consider landscaping apprenticeships to gain training and experience or look at landscaping courses in this area of the industry and develop your knowledge of hard landscaping.